dougproctor/dougproctor.github.io/_pages/faq.md

 > 2. The vast majority of existing social network tools have a one:many structure -- you can post, tweet, snap, and share every waking moment, but it's harder than ever to actually connect.
 Our aim with Tiny Talk is to facilitate the type of real, meaningful and spontaneous one:one interactions that we feel are missing -- and to make them easy, low-commitment and fun.
 >
 > All in all, our mission with Tiny Talk is to bring all of us just a little bit closer to the people we care about.

-<h3>Do you have an onboarding guide?</h3>

-> Funny you should ask... of course we do!
-Here's a quick video of the onboarding experience you'll see when you first download the app.
->
-> <iframe src="https://player.vimeo.com/video/464566874?color=ffffff&title=0&byline=0&portrait=0" width="440" height="701" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

 <h3>Why seven minutes?</h3>